Bioresorbable Arterial Scaffold for Peripheral Artery Disease

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on antiplatelet medications, you should not have any planned surgery or procedure that requires stopping these medications within 6 months after the procedure.

-What makes the MAGNITUDE® Bioresorbable Arterial Scaffold treatment unique for peripheral artery disease?
+What evidence suggests that the MAGNITUDE® Bioresorbable Arterial Scaffold is effective for peripheral artery disease?

 Juan F Granada, MD